 - Limited platform support.
 The app comes with native support for YouTube and Facebook, and RTMP support for select platforms including Twitch and Douyu, but it lacks support for some obvious platforms such as Instagram.

 - Poor low-light performance.
 The cameras weren’t really designed for capturing low-light footage, so live streaming at night and from some indoor events might be an issue.

 Clearly, live streaming with a GoPro has its limitations.
 But while you can’t do much about the low-light performance, there are ways to bypass other limitations, including those concerning device and platform support.

 Before you start setting up your stream, you need to perform some preparations.
 The GoPro app is available for iOS and Android, and you need to install it.
-You also need to connect your HERO7 Black camera to a Wi-Fi network.
+You also need to connect your HERO7 Black camera (or later) to a Wi-Fi network.